Classic Motorcycle Build

 Shop: Fork Oil

-Factory service manuals state that fork oil to be changed every other riding season, but it also depends on how much (or how little) you ride.
+Factory service manuals state that fork oil should be changed every other riding season, but it also depends on how much (or how little) you ride.

 Below are Wide Glide fork oil capacities: